Higher Education: The Top Cannabis Science Courses in the US and Canada

 As of April 2019, here’s the top list of such available and incoming marijuana modules:

 US Cannabis Courses

 Northern Michigan University’s four-year medical plant chemistry degree provides a more rounded foundation in chemistry and plant biology.
-While on the Canadian border, Lake Superior State University’s upcoming degree promises to be the first full cannabis chemistry programme in the US.
+While on the Canadian border, Lake Superior State University’s upcoming degree promises to be the first full cannabis chemistry program in the US.
 Speaking to Analytical Cannabis earlier this year, its organizers said, “We figured that there was no one really training these analysts, not from an academic standpoint.
-So having a university developed program would be a really good fit for the industry.”
+So having a university-developed program would be a really good fit for the industry.”

 Housing the US’s biggest cannabis market, California is the unofficial home of American marijuana.
 It’s unsurprising, then, that the state hosts some of the world’s leading cannabis courses.
 The UCLA Cannabis Research Initiative, for example, is one of the first academic programs in the world fully dedicated to the study of cannabis.
 Unfortunately for hopeful students, this seminal facility is designed for researching, not enrolling.
 But its existence and vital work prove how seriously the Golden State takes its green.

 For those looking for classes, UC Davis has just begun its first cannabis graduate course.
 The seminar-style sessions provide a broad overview of the plant’s biology, biochemistry, and pharmacological potential.

 A revolutionary course when launched, the University of Vermont’s cannabis science and medicine program is designed to give the next generation of clinicians an understanding of cannabis’ health benefits.
 Students will receive a full education in the plant’s biology, cannabis chemistry, and its biological effects on the human body.